ToneyGroupCU/code_website/dl/Website_maintenance/index.md

 The website is now held on a local address http://127.0.0.1:8000.

-You can then make changes of the resource in 'dl' folder and you will see the changes at http://127.0.0.1:8000 in real time.
+You can then make changes of the source in 'dl' folder and you will see the changes at http://127.0.0.1:8000 in real time.

 ### 5. Build the website and upload it to github